A Review of Jaleo at Disney Springs

 Sadly, we’ve come to the end of our meal.
 Due to the elaborate menu at Jaleo, there are still many offerings we’ve yet to try.
 When I return, I have my eye on the Rossejat Negra, which is a seafood paella that comes with head-on shrimp, squid ink, and calamari sofrito.

-And there’s a Quesada Asturiana, which is a Basque goat cheesecake served with sorbet.
-Basque cheesecakes are blackened on the outside while the interior remains soft and creamy.
+There’s also a Quesada Asturiana, a Basque goat cheesecake served with sorbet.
+Basque cheesecakes are blackened on the outside, while the interior remains soft and creamy.
 They are a bit of a trendy item at the moment.

 A few other options we’ve enjoyed at Disney Springs include these reviews: